Snowflake-Labs/sfquickstarts/site/sfguides/src/data_mapping_in_native_apps/data_mapping_in_native_apps.md

 The first solution is not really what we want to be doing because the consumer will potentially have to create objects on their Snowflake instance just to satisfy the application's requirements, so this Quickstart will deliver the second solution.

+**Note**

+- This Quickstart is limited to a single-account installation.
+You'll use a single Snowflake account to experience the app from the provider's perspective and from the consumer's perspective.
+Listing to the Snowflake Marketplace and versions / release directives are outside of the scope of this guide.

 <!-- ------------------------ -->
 ## Building the Application
 Duration: 10